Eric-Ness/Eric-Ness/README.md

 Hi my name is Eric!

 - 🔭 I’m currently working on tools to help analyze environmental data.
-- 🌱 I’m currently working on my masters @ Anglia Ruskin University.
+- 🌱 I’m currently working on my masters @ Anglia Ruskin University, in Cambridge England.

 <!--
 **Eric-Ness/Eric-Ness** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.